jasonvriends/kb/docs/about.md

     - Business continuity planning;
     - Virtual CIO services including: setting strategic priorities, key initiatives, and identify ROI;
     - Methods and processes to drive change, and monthly Lunch and Learn sessions for employees, e.g.: security awareness.
-- Keto Enthusiast: Authored a self-published book called Low Carb Coach: Have Your Bacon and Eat It To
+- Keto Enthusiast: Authored a self-published book called Low Carb Coach: Have Your Bacon and Eat It Too
 - Flight Enthusiast and YouTube content creator: Create X-Plane and Microsoft Flight Simulator tutorials that are easy to understand.
 Some of my videos have >800,000 views
 - Python Enthusiast: Develop and share open-source web applications using frameworks such as FastAPI, Django, etc.